 You will need at least 10 hours of battery to use active noise cancellation and white noise, or natural sounds, for the entire night.
 Many neckband models have this feature.

 It would help if you looked for models that last at least 12 hours.
-Otherwise, you may not have enough battery life, and your earbuds will start to wear out.
+If not, you might not have enough power life and your earbuds will start to wear out.

 There are currently no true-wireless earbuds with noise-canceling that can last more than 10 hours.
 Many won’t even last 6 hours.